celo-org/docs/blog/04-24-2023-effective-smart-contract-testing-with-chai/effective-smart-contract-testing-with-chai.md

 ---
-title: Effective Smart Contract Testing with Chai
+title: Effective Smart Contract Testing using Chai
 description: This tutorial guides you to ensure that your code is robust and secure.
 One way to achieve this is by writing comprehensive tests for your contract's functionality
 authors:
   - name: Daniel Ogbuti